quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part04_Upper-Confidenc.md

 ---

-#### Nonstationary Case and Constant-Step-Size \(\epsilon\)-Greedy Algorithm
+#### Nonstationary Case and Constant-Step-Size $\epsilon$-Greedy Algorithm

-Background context: The topic discusses making a figure analogous to Figure 2.6 for the nonstationary case outlined in Exercise 2.5, specifically focusing on the constant-step-size \(\epsilon\)-greedy algorithm with \(\epsilon = 0.1\).
+Background context: The topic discusses making a figure analogous to Figure 2.6 for the nonstationary case outlined in Exercise 2.5, specifically focusing on the constant-step-size $\epsilon $-greedy algorithm with $\epsilon = 0.1$.
 This involves running an experiment for 200,000 steps and evaluating performance based on average rewards over the last 100,000 steps.

 :p What is the nonstationary case in the context of the k-armed bandit problem?
 ??x